-- 708.32-1.
-It is the philosophy of the Nation that a united and complete family unit is of the utmost value to the community and the individual family members, and that the parent-child relationship is of such vital importance that it should be terminated only as a last resort when all efforts have failed to avoid termination and it is in the best interests of the child concerned to proceed with termination of parental rights. - 708.32-2.
-The Court may terminate a parent's rights on a voluntary or involuntary basis. - 708.32-3.
-An order terminating parental rights permanently severs all legal rights and duties between the parent whose parental rights are terminated and the child. - (a) An order terminating parental rights does not affect a child's relationship with the child's extended biological family unless the Court expressly finds that it is in the child's best interest to terminate the child's relationship with his or her extended biological family. - 708.32-4.
-The termination of parental rights shall not adversely affect the child's rights and privileges as a member of the Nation, nor as a member of any tribe to which the child is entitled to membership, nor shall it affect the child's enrollment status with the Nation, nor shall it interfere with the child's cultural level and traditional and spiritual growth as a member of the Nation.
+- 1372 708.32-1.
+It is the philosophy of the Nation that children deserve a sense of permanency and - belonging throughout their lives and at the same time they deserve to have knowledge about their - unique cultural heritage including their tribal customs, history, language, religion and values. - 1375 708.32-2.
+It is the philosophy of the Nation that a united and complete family unit is of the utmost - value to the community and the individual family members, and that the parent-child relationship - is of such vital importance that it should be suspended or terminated only as a last resort when all - efforts have failed to avoid suspension or termination and it is in the best interests of the child - concerned to proceed with the suspension or termination of parental rights. - 1380 708.32-3.
+Suspension of Parental Rights.
+The suspension of parental rights is the permanent - suspension of the rights of biological parents to provide for the care, custody, and control of their - 1382 child. - 1383 708.32-4.
+Termination of Parental Rights.
+The termination of parental rights means that all rights, - powers, privileges, immunities, duties and obligations existing between biological parent and child - are permanently severed. - 1386 708.32-5.
+The Court may suspend or terminate a parent's rights on a voluntary or involuntary - 1387 basis. - 1388 708.32-6.
+An order suspending or terminating parental rights permanently severs all legal rights - and duties between the parent whose parental rights are suspended or terminated and the child. - 1390 708.32-7.
+The suspension or termination of parental rights shall not adversely affect the child's - rights and privileges as a member of the Nation, nor as a member of any tribe to which the child - is entitled to membership, nor shall it affect the child's enrollment status with the Nation, nor shall - it interfere with the child's cultural level and traditional and spiritual growth as a member of the - 1394 Nation.

 708.33.
-Voluntary Termination of Parental Rights
+Voluntary Suspension or Termination of Parental Rights